MiniMax-AI/MiniMax-M2/README.md

 ## Why activation size matters

-Keeping activations at **10B** compresses the critical path of agentic workflow - plan → act → verify - so loops feel responsive and cheaper to run:
+By maintaining activations around **10B** , the plan → act → verify loop in the agentic workflow is streamlined, improving responsiveness and reducing compute overhead:

 - **Faster feedback cycles** in compile-run-test and browse-retrieve-cite chains.